 By building green, Yale provides healthier environments in which to work and learn, it advances the science of sustainability by encouraging and developing building practices and technologies, and it provides up-close case studies for students of sustainable systems and architecture.As its campus has developed as a center of environmental progress and innovation, Yale has embraced and advanced its leadership role the in the field of sustainable construction.

 In addition to sustainable building design and construction, Yale provides occupancy training for people using buildings on campus to maximize the green features of spaces.
-Trainings are customized for specific buildings as well as general building types, including labs, academic buildings and residential spaces including the Residential Colleges.
+Trainings are customized for specific buildings as well as general building types, including labs, offices and academic buildings and the Residential Colleges.